 Over the next year, five additional people pre-register for Spring ’17 and would like rooms.
 They are waitlisted in the

 Please note: The waitlists are made and considered separately for OmegaCon Fall and Spring.
 It is possible to enter Fall’s

 waitlist at Spring; however, your waitlist position will be below the list from the prior fall and also any other entries

 received since then.

-order to maintain a fair waitlist system, attendees are not permitted to transfer their Golden Ticket to an individual who is not
+In order to maintain a fair waitlist system you are not permitted to transfer your hotel room or Golden Ticket to an individual who is not established as your roommate.